wilort/mastermind-solver/README.md

 <img src=images/mastermind.png alt="My Example Image" width="250" height="200" class=center>

-The purpose of this project is to showcase an algorithm that solves the mastermind board game with linear programming.
+The purpose of this project is to showcase an algorithm that solves the mastermind board game with linear optimization model with binary variables.

 # Game description
 https://en.wikipedia.org/wiki/Mastermind_(board_game)

 # Algorithm description
-The game can be solved by setting up a linear optimization model with binary variables.
+The game can be solved with the following algorithm.

 1. Make a randomized guess at the solution and get a set of key pegs.

 2. Set up the optimization model.

-3. If all key pegs are red go to step 7, else go to step 4
+3. If all key pegs are red go to step 4, else go to step 3.1

-4. Convert the guess and key pegs into constraints and append them to the model.
+    3.1 Convert the guess and key pegs into constraints and append them to the model.

-5. Solve the optimization model.
-The solution represents a new guess.
+    3.2 Solve the optimization model.
+The solution represents the next guess.

-6. Generate a new set of key pegs and go to step 2.
+    3.3 Generate a new set of key pegs and go to step 3.

-7. solution found!
+4. solution found!

 # Linear optimization model